Study reveals how immune system of astronauts breaks down

 "White blood cells are very sensitive to the environment of space.
 They trade their specialized immune functions to take care of cell maintenance or housekeeping roles.
 Before this paper, we knew of immune dysfunction but not of the mechanisms," said study co-author Guy Trudel, an Ottawa Hospital rehabilitation medicine specialist.

-Discovering altered gene behavior in leukocytes is "a significant step toward understanding human immune dysregulation in space," Trudel added.
+Discovering altered gene behaviour in leukocytes is "a significant step toward understanding human immune dysregulation in space", Trudel added.

 "New and specific countermeasures will be needed," Trudel said.